Durzn/BracketHighlighter/README.md

 For all notes please refer to the changelog.
 Only the latest 3 releases will be shown here.

+## [2.1.0]
+- Added experimental support to ignore escaped symbols: To use it, enable the regex mode in the settings.
+If you find any errors, please open a ticket!
+- Fixed uncaught error exceptions

 ## [2.0.0]
 - Added hotkeys to jump to/out of highlighted symbols.
 - Cursors which aren't in a highlighted range will be removed when jumping.